bento-platform/bento/docs/installation.md

 ## 6. Configure permissions

 ### a.
-Create superuser permissions in the new Bento authorization service
+Create superuser permissions in the Bento authorization service

 First, run the authorization service and then open a shell into the container: